subratamal/generic-repo/README.md

 ## 📄 License

-This project is licensed under the Proprietary License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 🔗 Links